Time Management Tips for Busy People

 This kind of balancing act is best left to the Flying Wallendas.
+For the rest of it, it's not only untrue but can be the source of great unhappiness.
 And you know what?
-It doesn't matter.
+How much you do doesn't matter.
 What matters is that you are healthy and happy with how you’re spending your time.
 Decide what roles and activities are important to you and live your life accordingly.

 Don't just rush from task to task throughout the day.
-Review the list of what you have to do that day at the day's start and then pick out the things that you 'must do' that day.
+All that's going to do is leave you feeling tired and annoyed.
+Instead, for good time management, review the list of what you have to do that day at the day's start and then pick out the things that you 'must do' that day.
 (Try to keep these 'must-dos' to three or less for starters.)
 Then focus on getting those things done.
 At the end of the day, you'll have a feeling of accomplishment, no matter what else got messed up or went wrong.